Smärta i ländryggen – orsaker, symptom och vad du kan göra - Rehcore AB

 Causes of lower back pain

-Low back pain can have many causes.
-A common cause is muscle strain or overexertion due to heavy lifting, sudden movements, or poor posture.
-Herniated discs, where a disc between the vertebrae bulges out and presses on nerves, can also cause low back pain.
-Other causes include osteoarthritis, where the cartilage in the joints breaks down, and inflammation in the joints or muscles.
+Lower back pain can have several causes.
+A common cause is muscle tension or overuse due to heavy lifting, sudden movements, or poor posture.
+A herniated disc, where a disc between the vertebrae bulges and presses on nerves, can also cause lower back pain.
+Other causes include osteoarthritis, where the joint cartilage breaks down, as well as inflammation in joints or muscles.
 Psychological factors such as stress and anxiety can also contribute to or worsen the pain.

-Treatment for low back pain depends on the cause and severity of the pain.
-For most people, pain is relieved with self-care and physical activity.
+The treatment of lower back pain depends on the cause and severity of the pain.
+For most people, the pain is relieved with self-care and physical activity.
 It is important to avoid prolonged rest, as this can weaken the back muscles and prolong recovery time.
 Instead, light activities such as walking and stretching are recommended.
-Painkillers, such as paracetamol or anti-inflammatory drugs, can be used to relieve pain.
-If necessary, physiotherapy, chiropractic or naprapathy can be effective treatment methods.
+Pain relievers, such as paracetamol or anti-inflammatory drugs, can be used to alleviate the pain.
+If necessary, physical therapy, chiropractic, or naprapathy can be effective treatment methods.
 In rare cases, where conservative treatments do not help, surgery may be considered.

 Preventive measures

-To prevent lower back pain, it is important to maintain good posture and regularly exercise your back and abdominal muscles.
-Avoid heavy lifting and learn to lift properly, by bending your knees and keeping your back straight.
-Ergonomic workstations and regular breaks from sedentary work can also reduce the risk of lower back pain.
+To prevent lower back pain, it is important to maintain good posture and regularly exercise the back and abdominal muscles.
+Avoid heavy lifting and learn to lift correctly by bending your knees and keeping your back straight.
+Ergonomic workplaces and regular breaks from sedentary work can also reduce the risk of lower back pain.
 Managing stress and getting enough sleep are additional factors that can contribute to a healthy back.

-You should contact your healthcare provider if your lower back pain is intense, does not improve with self-care within a few weeks, or if you experience numbness, weakness in your legs, or bladder or bowel problems.
-These symptoms may indicate a more serious condition that requires medical evaluation.
+You should contact healthcare if your lower back pain is intense, does not improve with self-care within a few weeks, or if you experience numbness, weakness in your legs, or problems with your bladder or bowels.
+These symptoms may indicate more serious conditions that require medical investigation.

 Recommended products